AsiiaPine/ice_runner/README.md

 # ice_runner

 The project is a contoller for Internal Combustion engines (ICE) runners.
-Each ICE is connected to RaccoonLab Dronecan ice_node and mini_node.
-The nodes are connected to RaspberryPi.
-It sends ICE status and listens to commands from specific topic of MQTT server.
-User may send commands to the Raspberry Pi using Telegram bot.
+Each ICE is connected to RaccoonLab Dronecan ice_node.
+The ice_nodes are connected to individual Raspberry Pi.

+One can control the ICE runners using the telegram bot.
+The bot can send commands to the Raspberry Pi and receive the statuses and logs from the Raspberry Pi.

 ## Requirements